R J Cooper DFC - Jack Cooper

 The operations record doesn’t say what happened after they crash landed.
-Most likely Jack and the crew either walked to Fuka Satellite or were spotted crash landing and picked up.
+Most likely Jack and the crew either made their way to Fuka Satellite or were spotted crash-landing and picked up.
 While the frame of the plane wasn’t damaged, the undercarriage took a beating.
 Jack and his crew didn’t fly that plane again.
-It's probably now buried under the ever-shifting sands of the Libyan desert.
+It’s probably now long-buried under the ever-shifting sands of the Libyan desert.

 Jack’s Last Flight

-On 26 November, Jack and his crew in their Vickers Wellington designated ‘Q’ Z8736 (a different plane again from the one flown on 24 November), along with eight other aircraft, took off from Shallufa around midday headed for LG09.
+On 26 November 1941, Jack and his crew in their Vickers Wellington designated ‘Q’ Z8736 (a different plane again from the one flown on 24 November), along with eight other aircraft, took off from Shallufa around midday headed for LG09.
 Their target was “Derna buildings”.
-As they had done so many times before, they landed at LG09 for a refuel and loading of bombs.
+As they had done so often before, they landed at LG09 for a refuel and loading of bombs.
 They took off from LG09 at 5.00pm, flew north to cross the coast and then turned to port for the trek west along the coastline to Derna.

 At about 8.45pm, a few miles short of Derna, Jack was quick to call on his radio operator to send an SOS back to Base.
 The plane was in serious trouble.
 There wasn’t time for the wireless operator to transmit any message beyond the SOS.
-The situation must have rapidly become dire because the radio operator fastened the key of the Morse Code transmitter.
-The long continuous note was picked up by Base and gave hope that the crew might have bailed out.
+The situation rapidly became desperate and the radio operator fastened the key of the Morse Code transmitter.
+The long, continuous note was picked up by Base and gave hope that the crew might have bailed out.
 Maybe they did.

-Between 8.00am and 10.00am on 27 November, eight aircraft returned to Shallufa from their bombing raid on Derna.
-One, ‘Q’ Z8736, failed to return from the operation.
+Between 8.00am and 10.00am on 27 November 1941, eight aircraft returned to Shallufa from their bombing raid on Derna.
+Only one aircraft, ‘Q’ Z8736, failed to return from the operation.
 While hope continued that the crew might have survived it was not so.
 No more was heard from them.
 Other pilots from the contingent reported severe electrical storms in the area around Derna.
-Whether they played a part or anti-aircraft flak brought the plane down is something only Jack and his crew knew.
-Whatever happened, the jammed Morse suggested it happened very quickly.
+Whether they played a part or anti-aircraft fire brought the plane down is something only Jack and his crew knew.
+Whatever happened, the jammed Morse suggests it happened very quickly.

 While all the operational reports list Jack as P/O indicating the commissioned rank of Pilot Officer, he was actually promoted to the next rank higher of Flying Officer (F/O) on 7 September 1941.
 His promotion was gazetted on 4 November 1941.
 He was in Malta when promoted.
 Jack would have been informed.
 From what I’ve learnt about Jack’s personality, it would have been typical of him to keep it to himself.
 However, his senior officers would also have been informed.
 Maybe it was a matter of the compiler of the operational reports who hadn’t realised; and they weren’t being carefully checked at the time; not surprisingly in a war situation.